 - A. The parties shall establish a local Labor Relations Committee.

 The Committee shall meet to resolve grievances, secure conformance to the terms of the Agreement, maintain current employee registration rosters, maintain dispatch procedures, and generally administer the Agreement. - B. The Labor Relations Committee shall be composed of one or more persons representing the employee and designated by the local Union and one or more persons representing the Employers and designated by PMA.
 Each side shall give written notice to the other of their designated Labor Relations Committee representatives and each side shall have one vote. - C. The Labor Relations Committee shall establish rules and regulations governing the conduct of watchmen as well as penalties for the breach of these rules and regulations.
-However, nothing herein shall restrict the Employer's existing right to discipline or discharge men for intoxication, pilferage, assault, incompetency, or failure to perform work as directed, but any man who considers that he has been improperly disciplined or discharged may appeal to the Labor Relations Committee. - D. Prior to a complaint being filed by the Employer, the following procedures shall apply: - (1.)
-The Employer shall attempt to notify and discuss the alleged incident with the individuals involved and president and/or a steward of ILWU Local 26 and attempt to resolve the matter.
-Whatever evidence the parties have or have relied upon relating to the discharge and/ or grievance shall be provided to the Union at the time of request.
+However, nothing herein shall restrict the Employer's existing right to discipline or discharge men for intoxication, pilferage, assault, incompetency, or failure to perform work as directed, but any man who considers that he has been improperly disciplined or discharged may appeal to the Labor Relations Committee.
+There shall be a 24 month statue of limitations for all Employer complaints and the progressive penalty shall also apply for Employer complaints as outlined in meeting No. 15-99. - D. Prior to a complaint being filed by the Employer, the following procedures shall apply: - (1.)
+(A.)The Employer shall notify and discuss the alleged incident with the individuals involved and president and/ or a steward of ILWU Local 26 and attempt to resolve the matter.
+Whatever evidence the parties have or have relied upon relating to the discharge and/or grievance shall be provided to the Union at the time of request.
 Any evidence submitted in an arbitration hearing must first be discussed at the LRC level.
 If such new evidence has not been discussed at the time of the arbitration hearing, it will be referred back to the LRC for discussion.
 Following a good faith discussion with the Union, or inability to contact the designated Union representative within a reasonable time period, the Employers may implement the established procedures as outlined in Articles 18 and 19 of the Agreement.